telepilotco/n8n-nodes-telepilot/README.md

 ### Integrate with various APIs and Services

 ## Usage
 This package provides various nodes and actions that allow you to interact with Telegram servers and enhance the Telegram user experience.
 Please refer to the n8n Documentation for detailed information on each node and its usage.
 May you have any questions, reach out to us: contact@telepilot.co

 ## License
-This project is licensed under the CC BY-NC-ND license.
+This project is licensed under the CC BY-NC-ND license, see LICENSE.md file.